-German cockroaches grow to 1/2-5/8 inches long when mature, are light brown to tan in color, and have fully developed wings.
+German cockroaches grow to 1/2-5/8 inches long when matured, are light brown to tan in color, and have fully developed wings.
 The shield-like segment located behind the head has two dark parallel bars on it.

 German cockroach eggs are light brown colour and are 1/4-3/4 inches long.
 Typically, each egg capsule has 15 to 20 eggs per side.

-German cockroaches typically infest kitchens and bathrooms but will live anywhere inside heated structures in which there is food, water, and harbourage.
-German cockroaches gain access to structures in grocery bags, cardboard boxes, infested equipment such as used refrigerators, toasters, microwaves, etc…
+German cockroaches typically infest kitchens and bathrooms, but will live anywhere inside heated structures with readily-accessible food, water, and harbourage.
+German cockroaches gain access to structures in grocery bags, cardboard boxes, and infested equipment such as used refrigerators, toasters, microwaves, etc.

 They are most active at night, leaving their harbourage areas to find food and water.

-An effective cockroach program depends on good sanitation to eliminate the food, water and harbourage areas.
+An effective cockroach program depends on diligent sanitation to eliminate excess food, water and harbourage areas.
 The use of gel baits and dust are the most effect means of control.
-Glue traps are helpful but are usually used as monitoring devices rather than control measures.
+Glue traps are helpful, but are seen more as monitoring devices than a control tactic.
 A thorough vacuuming of harbourage areas is also beneficial in neutralizing cockroach populations by destroying german cockroach eggs.
 As you recall from the cockroach facts section, German cockroaches lay eggs aggressively and require aggressive treatment to get rid of.